 Markwick’s Observatory [MaOB](1905-14), Boscombe, established by E.E.
 Markwick for variable star and solar observations.
 It was equipped with a 2 3/4-inch (8cm) refractor mounted on a Wray equatorial mount and tripod. and an 8.5-inch (21.6cm) altazimuth Calver reflector and 4-inch Grubb equatorial refractor (Shears 2012c).

-Naval Academy Observatory (c.1765-c.1830), established at the Naval Academy, Portsmouth (later Royal Naval Academy) under the leadership of William Bayley (1737–1810), equipped with small instruments (Wikipedia; Howse 1986)
+Naval Academy Observatory [NAOP] (c.1765-c.1830), established at the Naval Academy, Portsmouth (later Royal Naval Academy) under the leadership of William Bayley and equipped with small instruments (WIKI; Howse 1986, 80).

-Worthington’s Observatory, Four marks nr.
-Winchester, established by James H. Worthington with a 10-inch refractor by Cooke of 1871, he also had a visual prominence spectroscope, a 20-inch Calver reflector, in 1914 a new 4-inch Alvan Clark refractor, and two Steinheil photoheliographs.
-In 1914 he sought to dispose of the instruments.
-The Cooke was purchased by St Andrew’s University, and in the early 1950s transferred to the Mills Observatory (Worthington 1914; Marriott 2006).
+Worthington’s Observatory [WOFM] (1913-1925), Four Marks, nr.
+Alton, established by James H. Worthington with a 10-inch refractor by Cooke (1871), with a visual prominence spectroscope, a 20-inch Calver reflector, adding a new 4-inch Alvan Clark refractor in 1914, and two Steinheil photoheliographs.
+Worthington little used his telescope spending most of his time in the United States but made it available to members of RAS & BAA – W.H.
+Steavenson & R.L.
+Waterbury were frequent visitors.
+After the observatory closed, the refractor was acquired by Walter Goodacre being installed at his Finchley Observatory.
+Later it was purchased by St Andrew’s University, and transferred transferred to the Mills Observatory in the early 1950s (Worthington 1914; Marriott 2006; Mobberley 2018).